Kulturkampf: 1871–1872

+At unification in 1871, the new German Empire included 25.5 million Protestants (62% of the population) and 15 million Catholics (36.5% of the population).
+Although a minority in the empire, Catholics were the majority in the states of Bavaria and Baden as well as in the four Prussian Provinces of West Prussia, Posen, Rhineland, Westphalia and in the Prussian region of Upper Silesia, and in the territory of Alsace-Lorraine.
+Since the Thirty Years' War, the population was generally segregated along religious lines and rural areas or towns were overwhelmingly, if not entirely, of the same religion.
+Education was also separate and usually in the hands of the churches.
+There was little mutual tolerance, interaction or intermarriage.
+Protestants in general were deeply distrustful of the Catholic Church.
 Unification had been achieved through many obstacles with strong opponents.
 These were the European powers of France and Austria, both Catholic nations.
 For Bismarck, the empire was very fragile and its consolidation was an important issue.
 Biographer Otto Pflanze notes that "all of these developments, real and imagined, reinforced Bismarck's belief in the existence of a widespread Catholic conspiracy that posed a threat to both his German and European policies."

 In a nation state dominated by Protestant Prussia, the Catholic Church was to lose its standing.
 Thus, in 1870, on the eve of unification, the Center Party was explicitly founded to defend the position of the church in the new empire.

-Bismarck was highly concerned that many major members and supporters of this new party were not in sympathy with the new empire: the House of Hanover, the ethnic minority of the Poles, the southern German states.
+Bismarck was highly concerned that many major members and supporters of this new party were not in sympathy with the new empire: the House of Hanover, the ethnic minority of the Poles and the southern German states.
 In 1871, the predominantly Catholic states of Southern Germany had only reluctantly joined the empire, increasing the overall share of the Catholic population to 36.5%.
 Among this Catholic share was Germany's largest ethnic minority, well over 2 million Poles in the east of Prussia, who under Prussia and Germany suffered discrimination and oppression.
 Bismarck regarded the new Centre Party not only as an illegal mixup of politics and religion and the church's "long arm" but also as a unifying force for Catholic Germans and Poles and thus a threat to the consolidation of the empire.
 He feared that the Centre Party would frustrate his broader political agendas and he accused the Catholic priests of fostering Polish nationalism as had been done openly in the provinces of Posen and Upper Silesia.